-One day as the brothers were mending their fishing nets, Jesus called out to them, "Come after me, and I will make you fishers of men" (Matthew 4:19).
+One day as the Peter and Andrew were mending their fishing nets, Jesus called out to the brothers.
+Jesus said, "Come after me, and I will make you fishers of men" (Matthew 4:19).
 Both brothers left their nets to become disciples of Jesus.

 After Jesus rose from the dead, Peter was one of the first to see him alive.
-Jesus gave him the name "Peter."
+Peter’s given name was Simon, but Jesus gave him the name "Peter."
 The name means "rock."
-Jesus entrusted Peter with a very special task, appointing him the leader of the Church.
+Jesus entrusted Peter with a very special task.
+He appointed him the leader of the Church.
 Jesus said, "You are Peter, and upon this rock I will build my church" (Matthew 16:18).